-UPMC Pinnacle’s Critical Care Nurse Fellowship Program is designed to provide graduate nurses with a comprehensive, structured orientation to the critical care environment.
+UPMC in central Pa.’s Critical Care Nurse Fellowship Program is designed to provide graduate nurses with a comprehensive, structured orientation to the critical care environment.

 Our six-month program will support your transition into the registered nurse role by developing: